 It was me, my roommate, our classmate, and her sister.

 We arrived at Punta Sabbioni harbor at 8 am.
 Took the private boat to Venezia.
 It was 30 minutes long-boat ride but to be fair I don’t remember it at all as I’m very boat sick.
 The whole time I was praying for us to finally land.

-Even when we arrived at such early morning time the place was already crowded with tourists.
-For my surprise not only tourists but you could see so many people dressed in incredible costumes.
+Even when we arrived at such an early morning time the place was already crowded with tourists.
+To my surprise not only tourists but you could see so many people dressed in incredible costumes.
 You could approach any of them and they would take a picture with you for free.